 - The Challenging Player plays at the higher rating level over a 14-day

 (maximum) period.
-The players may “play-up” on outdoor or indoor
+The challenger may “play” on outdoor or indoor

 - The Challenging Player